-During the Second World War, my parents immigrated to the United States from Canada during World War II and my father joined the US Army Air Corps, where he became a gunnery instructor at the training base in Harlingen, Texas.
-Shortly thereafter my mother came to visit him, and that is when I came knocking on the door, so to speak.
-That explains why I was born in Texas.
-Apparently, being born in Texas of immigrant parents makes me ineligible to be president, but I can live with that.
+During the Second World War, my parents immigrated to the United States from Canada.
+My father joined the US Army Air Corps, and he became a gunnery instructor at the training base in Harlingen, Texas.
+Shortly thereafter my mother came to visit him, and that is when I came knocking on the door, so to speak, and it explains why I was born in Texas.
+Being born in Texas of immigrant parents makes me ineligible to be President of the USA, but I can live with that.

 After the war we moved to Detroit, Michigan where, thanks mostly to Henry Ford, and a few other visionaries, the job market was booming.
-When I was twelve years old, I went on a trip with my family to California.
+When I was twelve years old, my family took my sister and me to California.
 My exposure to the American “Wild-Wild West” was suddenly too strong to ever allow me to stay In Michigan.
-The Viet Nam fiasco was my ticket back to California.
-In 1964 I joined the USAF, and courtesy of Uncle Sam, I got a free trip Northern California.
+In 1964 the Viet Nam fiasco was my ticket back to California.
+I joined the USAF, and courtesy of Uncle Sam, I got a free trip to Northern California.

-I really enjoyed my 30 years in California, but as good as it was for me back then, a warmer climate continually beckoned to me, so in 1991 I left the USA for the warm tropical climate of Central America.
-There were some things that I had to leave behind, but I have never regretted the move, and once I became a part of “new” culture, I felt as if I were home.
-There are things that I miss about the good old USA, but one must give up some things to get other things.
-Maybe this website will provide an insight into what that was for me.
+I enjoyed my 30 years in California, but as good as it was for me back then the desire to be warmer weighed heavily on my mind, in 1991 I left the USA for the warm tropical climate of Central America.
+There were some good things that I had to leave behind, but I have never regretted the move, and once I became a part of a “new” culture, I felt as if I were home.
+There are things that I do miss about the good old USA, but one must give up some things to get other things.
+Maybe this website will provide an insight into what that is for me.

-Thanks for being here, and for being part of my adventure.
-Your input is welcomed, and your participation in the discussion areas is requested.
+I thank you for being here, and for being part of my journey through life.
+Your input is welcomed, and your participation with me is requested.